rust-embedded/rust-raspberrypi-OS-tutorials/09_hw_debug_JTAG/README.md

 This way, Linux enumerates the devices accordingly.
 This has to be done only once.
 It is fine to disconnect and connect the serial multiple times, e.g. for kicking off different `make jtagboot` runs, while keeping the debugger connected.

-## In summary

-1. `make jtagboot` and keep terminal open.
-2. Connect USB serial device.
-3. Connect `JTAG` debugger USB device.
-4. In new terminal, `make openocd`.
-5. In new terminal, `make gdb` or make `make gdb-opt0`.

 ## Additional resources